-- Alaska collects nearly $12 million every year to fund residential centers and drug treatment.
+- Alaska collects nearly $12 million yearly to fund residential centers and drug treatment.

 - The Drug Policy Alliance also reports that teen marijuana use has remained at a consistent rate of 21.7 % both before and after legalization.

-- Overall, it has been proven (to date) that marijuana rates among high school students in states that have legalized marijuana are consistent with national rates.
+- It has been proven (to date) that marijuana rates among high school students in states that have legalized marijuana are consistent with national rates.
 This debunks the fear that legalization would lead to national increases in marijuana use by teens.

 The results of the initial studies strongly indicate the proliferation of commercial cannabis has several positive effects on society.